Authentication

 Here is how it works.
 You generate a public key and a matching private key.
 They are stored in separate files.
 The private key file acts as a password and should be kept safe.
 With that I mean:

-The private key belongs the client machine (your laptop or personal computer), it should not be duplicated/copied, and under no circumstance should leave from there.
-You may however own severak key pairs, one pair for each client machine.
+The private key belongs to the client machine (your laptop or personal computer), it should not be duplicated/copied, and under no circumstances should leave from there.
+You may however own several key pairs, one pair for each client machine.

-However, the public key (which acts as a lock), should be copied to the target systems that you connect to regularly.
-The administrator of the target server will place your public key on a special place, so that when you try to log in, the keys are verified against each other, and if they match, access is granted.
+Conversely, the public key (which acts as a lock), should be copied to the target system that you want to connect to.
+The administrator of the target server will place your public key on a special location, so that when you try to log in, the keys are verified against each other, and if they match, access is granted.

 mc2 accepts Ed25519 keys.
 They are an EdDSA implementation using the Twisted Edwards curve (elliptic curve cryptography) that offers higher security with faster performance compared to DSA or ECDSA.